bluurryy/bump-scope/crates/callgrind-benches/README.md

 <!-- alloc table end -->

-The benchmark cases above use the infallible api, panicking if allocating a new chunk from the base allocator were to fail.
+The benchmark cases above use the infallible api, panicking if allocating a new chunk from the base allocator fails.

 <details>
 <summary>Expand this section to see the benchmarks for the fallible api.</summary>